skytruong90/skytruong90/README.md

 # :raising_hand_man: Hey,
 ### My name is David Tan & I am delighted to welcome you to my Github profile.
 ### I have completed my Bachelor's degree in Computer Science from Valdosta State University and graduated from the University of Georgia.
-Currently, I am pursuing two Master's degrees - one in Computer Science at Georgia Institute of Technology and the other an MBA at Louisiana State University :trophy:
+Currently, I am pursuing two Master's degrees - one in Computer Science at Georgia Institute of Technology and an MBA at Louisiana State University :trophy:

 ### Thank you for visiting my profile and please feel free to reach out to me if you have any questions or would like to collaborate on a project.